– the definitive guide to Korean skiing

 Airguns: if you’ve been riding in Japan, you’ll be used to seeing equipment cleaning stands with brushes provided to get rid of all the snow from your gear once you’re done.
-Korean resorts take this a step further, instead providing pneumatic air guns to literally blast the snow out of the cracks!
-It makes a hell of a racket, but it’s effective; no puddles of water in the cafeterias here!
+Korean resorts take this a step further, instead providing pneumatic air guns to literally blast the snow out of the cracks.
+It makes a hell of a racket, but it’s effective; no puddles of water in the cafeterias here.

 Military aircraft: most of the time when you’re in Seoul it’s easy to forget about all that North Korean artillery pointing at you from the other side of the DMZ.
-But go skiing in the Seoul area and you’ll see regular reminders of the situation in the form of military helicopters and C-130s passing overhead, particularly at the Gyeonggi-do resorts of Konjiam, Jisan Forest, and Yangji Pine, which are located in the vicinity of a military airstrip just south of the city.
+But go skiing in the Seoul area and you’ll see regular reminders of the situation in the form of military helicopters and C-130s passing overhead, particularly at the Gyeonggi-do resorts of Konjiam, Jisan Forest, and Yangji Pine, which are located in the vicinity of an airbase just south of the city.
 It’s pretty surreal at times.